COMHIS/python-basics/3_basic_concepts_ii/part3.md

 ## Important reminder

 The basic logic of programming applies again.
-Input-> blahblah-> output
+In the following script we'll go through the following steps:

+1. Read "raw" input data
+2. Adapt that data to Python data structures
+3. Iterate through it to get results
+4. Keep those results in a Python data structure
+5. Save the output in a more universal format readable by other programs

 ---